multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 # **Introduction**

 Let's say you need to raise EGLD for a cause that you believe in.
 They will obviously be well spent, but you need to get the EGLD first.
-For this reason, you decided to run a crowdfunding campaign on the Elrond Network, which naturally means that you'll use a smart contract for the campaign.
+For this reason, you decided to run a crowdfunding campaign on the MultiversX (previously Elrond) Network, which naturally means that you'll use a smart contract for the campaign.
 This tutorial will teach you how to do just that: write a crowdfunding smart contract, how to deploy it and how to use it.

 The idea is simple: the smart contract will accept transfers until a deadline is reached, and it will keep track of all the people who sent EGLD.